minimize the signs of aging

 While any incision in your skin will result in a scar, the incisions during blepharoplasty surgery are made within the creases of your eyelids, making them hard to see.
 As time passes, they will fade even further to practically be invisible.

 The price varies depending on which surgery you choose to have, whether you combine both upper and lower blepharoplasty, and/or if you combine blepharoplasty with other procedures, such as ptosis correction or an eyebrow lift.
-If you have blepharoplasty for medical reasons, your insurance should cover some or all of the costs.
-However, if you don’t have insurance or if you have the surgery for cosmetic reasons, then you will need to cover the expense yourself.
-In these cases, you can apply for financing as needed.

 At Audubon Facial Plastic Surgery, we know one of the most challenging parts of this process is the first step.
 We are a welcoming, restful place for you to come and learn about all the ways you can live life to the fullest and be the most beautiful you.
 Call or click to schedule a consultation to learn how you can breathe easy at Audubon Facial Plastic Surgery.